rish-16/gpt2client/README.md

 from gpt2_client import GPT2Client

 gpt2 = GPT2Client('117M') # This could also be `345M`
-gpt2.download_model(save_dir='gpt2-models') # Rename it to anything
+gpt2.download_model(save_dir='models') # Rename it to anything.
+Saves to `models` by default.
 ```

-This creates a directory called `gpt2-models` in the current working directory and downloads the weights, checkpoints, model JSON, and hyper-parameters required by the model.
-Once you have called the `download_model()` function, you need not call it again assuming that the files have finished downloading in the `gpt2-models` directory.
+This creates a directory called `models` in the current working directory and downloads the weights, checkpoints, model JSON, and hyper-parameters required by the model.
+Once you have called the `download_model()` function, you need not call it again assuming that the files have finished downloading in the `models` directory.

 **2. Start generating text!**